 Despite being massively parallelizable \citep{gramacy2014massively} for many $\x^\star$ and over candidates $\x_{n+1} \in \X_N \setminus \X_n(\x^\star)$, further approximations are made in order to shortcut $\OO(N)$ subroutines in an $\OO(n^2)$ scanning over that set \citep{gramacy2016speeding,sung2018exploiting,sun2019emulating}.
 Several groups of authors have suggested that it might be possible to design a ``template'' sub-design that could be applied automatically, after simple shifting/scaling for each $\x^\star$, without exhaustive search of $\X_N \setminus \X_n(\x^\star)$.
-Nonuniform global designs $\X_N$ render this a non-starter.
+Non-uniform global designs $\X_N$ render this a non-starter.
 Sparse design coverage in some regions, and dense in others, demands bespoke calculation in each $\x^\star$ instance.
 Even with highly regular (e.g., gridded) global designs $\X_N$, local coverage can be irregular at the boundaries.

-Local design topology is twinned with selecting its size, $n$.
-Determining that some, more wiggly, test problems benefit from more reactive dynamics offered by smaller $n$ is easy, because that means faster execution.
+Local design topology is twinned with subset size, $n$.
+Accommodating wiggly test problems benefit with reactive dynamics offered by smaller $n$ is easy, because that means faster execution.
 But $n$ much larger than the default of $n=50$ can be a deal-breaker on speed grounds regardless of accuracy boosts in less wiggly settings.